House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Price

 If you look at the price of the saw alone, the cordless usually seems cheaper than the corded version.
-However, when you look a bit deeper, the lower price typically does not contain a battery.
-By the time you purchase the battery, the charger, and the saw itself, the cordless options tend to be a bit more expensive.
+However, when you look deeper, the lower price typically does not contain a battery.
+When you purchase the battery, the charger, and the saw, the cordless price will likely be higher.

 Cordless Pros